 6. Dressing Up

-As mentioned, Samhain is all about bonfires and donning interesting costumes to ward off spirits.
-Amongst animal skin garb, costumes were also worn with the appearance of devils and evil ghouls to make the actual entities be scared of or come to see them as one of their own.
+As mentioned, Samhain is all about bonfires and donning interesting costumes to ward off spirits as a popular Halloween Irish tradition.
+Amongst animal skin garb, costumes were also worn with the appearance of devils and evil ghouls to make the actual entities scared of or come to see them as one of their own.

-With ghosts, witches, and scary costumes running around during this late October event, it’s easy to see those old traditions tend to die hard.
+With ghosts, witches, and scary costumes running around during this late October event, it’s easy to see those old traditions tend to die hard (and it’s one of the spookier things to do in Ireland in October).

-If you head out to the pubs in Dublin, you’re sure to see plenty of people in costume on Halloween.
+If you head out to the pubs in Dublin, you’re sure to see plenty of people in costume on Halloween while participating in Ireland’s Halloween traditions.
+Make sure to book your hotel in Dublin in advance, as this can be a popular time of year.

 7. Beware of the Fairies – Safety Measures